noahnkr/GraphingCalculator/README.md

 # GraphMath

 GraphMath is a Javascript-based graphing calculator that is capable of graphing mathematical functions onto a cartesian plane.
 The inspiration for this project comes from the website
 [Desmos](https://www.desmos.com/).
-Although the most useful application for GraphMath is visualizing functions, it is also capable of evaluating complex mathematical expressions featuring multiple variables to a high degree of precision disregarding floating-point inaccuracy.
+Although the most useful application for GraphMath is visualizing functions, it is also capable of evaluating complex multi-variable mathematical expressions, calculate intercepts, roots, derivates, and more to a high degree of precision disregarding floating-point inaccuracy.

 ![Graph](https://i.imgur.com/xk5rOMX.png)